-Why You Need an Agency to Manage Your WordPress Site
+Why You Need a Web Agency to Manage Your WordPress Site

 Setting Up a Site is Just the Beginning

-You don’t need to be a developer to set up a basic WordPress site.
+You don’t need to be a website developer to set up a basic WordPress site.
 With a variety of available templates and drag-and-drop functionality, the WordPress interface allows users to create a respectable online presence.
-But WordPress sites are almost as easy to “break” as they are to build.
-When you hire a website design and development agency to manage your WordPress site, you can relax knowing they’ll keep it updated and running smoothly.
+But WordPress websites are almost as easy to “break” as they are to build.
+When you hire a website design company to manage your WordPress site, you can relax knowing they’ll keep it updated and running smoothly.

 Why WordPress Breaks